ABOUT LOW-MID VOLUME INJECTION MOLDING

-In contrast to Seaway, other plastic injection molders will usually not consider projects that fall under 10,000 pieces.
-Our definition stands ideal for several companies in different fields.
+In contrast to Seaway, other plastic injection molders will usually not consider low-volume projects that fall under 10,000 pieces.
+Our willingness to take on these niche requests is ideal for companies with specific needs in different fields that require continual innovation and quick turnaround times.
 Those with limited production needs, such as specialized intensive medical equipment and defense armaments, find Seaway’s capabilities desirable.
-For these situations, companies don’t need more than 10,000 parts made.
-To add, some companies may need short-run manufacturing abilities to complete projects quickly.
+For these specialized situations, companies will not require over 10,000 individual units.
+To add, some companies may need short-run manufacturing abilities to complete projects quickly or to develop prototypes for testing purposes before committing to a larger production cycle.
+With Seaway, companies can keep part quantities low, which allows for multiple designs and innovations to take place in a shorter period.

 The world does not stop moving: Seaway keeps up with that continuous movement no matter how many pieces.